tnichols217/notes/APBiology/6/Notes/Labs/1 - DNA, Proteins, and Protein Folding.md

 Amino A.: `Met Phe His Leu Val Asp Phe Gln Val Thr Ile Ala Glu Ile Leu Leu Ile Ile Met Arg`

 1st: the chain of amino acids
-2nd: Creation of helices and
+2nd: Creation of helices and sheets from interactions between the local amino acids
+3rd: The final shape of a strand of amino acids through interactions with the entire strand of amino acids
+4th: Interaction between multiple strands of amino acids to produce one large protein